 (b) Any handlers used are to be on either side of the IRB and must hold or control the IRB with at least one hand.
 Handlers must not be in contact with any part of the motor and/or fuel cell, fuel line assembly, and/or safety chain when and after the starting signal sounds.

-(c) Handlers are permitted to move the IRB at any time including after the starting signal to assist with water depth, positioning of the IRB and to maintain the bow seaward and perpendicular to the wave line.
-It is also permitted for the IRB to be placed at an angle to assist the driver and/or crew entry if it is safe to do so.
-At the time the driver or crew first makes visible contact with the boat, the IRB must be in the “correct IRB starting position” and the handlers shall not further move the boat.
+(c) Handlers are permitted to move the IRB at any time including after the starting signal to assist with water depth, positioning of the IRB and to maintain the bow seaward toward the wave line.
+At the time the driver or crew first makes visible contact with the boat, the IRB must be in the “correct IRB starting position” and the handlers shall not further move the boat and must release contact and move safely clear as the engine propels the IRB forward or prior to if safe to do so.

-(f) The driver starts the motor only when fully aboard the IRB.
-Only the driver may start the motor and the crewperson must be in contact with the IRB at the time the motor is started.
+(e) The driver starts the motor only when aboard the IRB.
+Only the driver may start the motor and the crewperson must be in contact with the IRB at the time the IRB is propelled forward.
 During the course of any IRB race only the driver is permitted to touch any part of the motor once the starting signal sounds.